Yeshoa/FFC-Official-Website/README.md

 * **Create key Articles**
   * “How the Website Works” (actual article is a placeholder)
   * “How to Participate and Sign Up”
-  * “How the Ranking Works & How to Earn Points”
   * “Presenting Achievements”
 * **Change Forest Cups heroImg's**
   The current ones are placeholders and not very appealing.
 (Think of adding images about the Host Nation instead)